tejeswari-pattimi/cheatsheet-ai/README.md

 - Vite
 - Tailwind CSS
 - Radix UI Components
-- OpenAI API / Google Gemini API / Anthropic Claude API
+- Groq API

 ## How It Works

 1. **Initial Setup**
    - Launch the invisible window
-   - Enter your API key (OpenAI, Gemini, or Anthropic) in the settings
+   - Enter your Groq API key in the settings
    - Choose your preferred AI provider and model for extraction, solution generation, and debugging

 2. **Capturing Problem**